From humble beginnings, The South Seattle Emerald celebrates 7 years

 “We just dove in headfirst.
 We didn’t do a feasibility study, we just did it,” Hempstead, a founding board member and vice president, said with a hearty laugh.

-Seven years later, during the pandemic, The Emerald tallied its most profitable year.
+Seven years later, during the pandemic, the Emerald tallied its most profitable year.
 Most nonprofit publications flounder after about five years, said Sharon Maeda, a longtime media professional and the organization’s planning director.
 As the site celebrated its anniversary on April 29, the founders, staff, and contributors reflected on the Black-led publication’s identity as a beacon of truth-telling for the community; a place where readers see themselves in stories and where the voices of young writers shine.

-“You pick up The Emerald, you’re going to get truth, and heart-wrenching stories that will make and bring you cheer on a rainy day in Seattle,” Hempstead said.
+“You pick up the Emerald, you’re going to get truth, and heart-wrenching stories that will make and bring you cheer on a rainy day in Seattle,” Hempstead said.

 In 2020, online views increased by 500% to 200,000 views per month, Maeda said.
-Meanwhile, The Emerald’s social media following more than doubled to 29,000 across all platforms, and The Emerald’s Weekly Roundup email subscribers increased by 63% during that time.
+Meanwhile, the Emerald’s social media following more than doubled to 29,000 across all platforms, and the Emerald’s Weekly Roundup email subscribers increased by 63% during that time.
 The site partnered with the local International Examiner and Real Change to share stories about people of color across their platforms.

 While the past year has been a successful one, it was an arduous journey to get there.

 “There has been so much sweat equity put into this project,” said Devin Chicras, president of the nonprofit’s Board of Directors.
-She joined The Emerald after meeting Green at a charity event a few months after its founding.
+She joined the Emerald after meeting Green at a charity event a few months after its founding.
 The Skyway resident was busy working full time as a brand builder, running the Skyway Outdoor Cinema and volunteering with the nonprofit West Hill Community Association, but she was struck by Green’s passion for the South End and his desire to accurately represent it.

 “Not only was there not something like this,” Chicras said, “but there were a lot of damaging stories and damaging content out there that was doing more harm than good.”

-Chicras has worn several hats at The Emerald, from creating branding and logos, to bookkeeping and human resources.
+Chicras has worn several hats at the Emerald, from creating branding and logos, to bookkeeping and human resources.
 The greatest challenge over the past seven years has been working at maximum capacity with limited resources.
 While their revenue exploded in 2020 due to individual donations and grant funding, the team has stayed the same size.
 The board members have big dreams for the site, Chicras said, but have been busy keeping up with the demand.
 Grant funding has mostly been for specific projects or topics, and does not cover operational costs to pay for editors or copy editors.

-Sharon Ho Chang serves as managing editor for The Emerald, which purchases content from about 40 freelance photographers, writers, and artists each month.
+Sharon Ho Chang serves as managing editor for the Emerald, which purchases content from about 40 freelance photographers, writers, and artists each month.
 The rest of the work is mostly done by volunteers and board members.
 But it still has a long road ahead to stability: They do not have even one full-time staff member with benefits.

 While Maeda was retired from media after a 40-year career, she agreed to join the paper for a three-month period to manage the day-to-day content while Green reorganized.
 Over a year later, she’s still there, writing grants and helping build the organization’s infrastructure.
 Although her friends have accused her of being unable to retire, that is not the case for Maeda, who has lived in the South End for the better part of 46 years.

-“I felt like The Emerald was really on the cutting edge of what the South End communities needed to know and to share in their own voices, and I decided I was going to stick around one way or another to help it grow and survive,” Maeda said.
+“I felt like the Emerald was really on the cutting edge of what the South End communities needed to know and to share in their own voices, and I decided I was going to stick around one way or another to help it grow and survive,” Maeda said.

 Stories on the site have a widespread impact: If a writer mentions that a food bank is running low on food, it immediately receives many donations.
 If it highlights a community organization’s need for volunteers, applications will soon pile in.